AlejandroKolio/jb-products/README.md

 ## Descripion

-The goal of service is to provide general information about released products This is a small demo project based on Spring Boot and some additional services like redis in Docker containers.
+The goal of service is to provide general information about released products This is a small demo project based on Spring Boot, Redis in Docker containers.

+It runs a job every hour to extract products not yearly than 1 year and downoad product-info for each extracted build.
+Task is running several parallel builds (3 by deafult, and can be configured)

-This project requires java 11, kotlin, Docker and Docker Compose, as it is compiled and run in containers.
+This project requires java 11, Kotlin, Docker and Docker Compose, as it is compiled and run in containers.

 Building and Running
 --------------------